gutakk/knowledges/Clean Code - Martin Robert C./README.md

 When there is no `programmer-eese` for what you’re doing, use the name from the problem domain.
 At least the programmer who maintains your code can ask a domain expert what it means.

 ### Add Meaningful Context

+- You need to place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
+- You can add context by using prefixes: `addrFirstName`, `addrLastName`, `addrState`, and so on.

+### Don’t Add Gratuitous Context

+Shorter names are generally better than longer ones, so long as they are clear.
+Add no more context to a name than is necessary.